Technology

 Level of Certainty: Relatively certain

-We forecast that by 2019; the technology behind the resistance temperature detectors will have gain market attraction and penetrated in the market by approximately 30%.
+We forecast that by 2019, the technology behind the resistance temperature detectors will gain market attraction and penetrate the market by approximately 30%.
 Also, the technology would have been modified to improve its accuracy level.
 Thus, the accuracy level of the technology would be modified up to 99.9%.
 With already in use in the market, the technology will help in addressing the problems with existing processes of temperature measurement in the chemical process industries.
-The growing popularity of the technology in the rise, the chemical process industries will able to reduce the costs associated with the existing process of measuring temperature.
+With the growing popularity of the technology in the rise, the chemical process industries will be able to reduce the costs associated with the existing process of measuring temperature.
 By 2019, most chemical process industries in the business, especially in the United States, will have incorporated the technology into their process system.
 Also, by 2019 will see the RTDs technology being used in different chemical processes.
-First, the technology will be used in the reactors process, boilers process, heat exchangers and evaporators’ process.
-Therefore, the technology will improve the processes as well as increase efficiency and effectiveness of the processes.
-Also, the technology will help in decrease wiring costs, reduce hardware and increase efficiency and accuracy, easing future upgrades and also help in simplifying engineering by preventing wiring mistakes.
+First, the technology will be used in the reactors process, boilers process, heat exchangers and evaporators process.
+Therefore, the technology will improve the processes as well as increase the efficiency and effectiveness of the processes.
+Also, the technology will help in decreasing wiring costs, reducing hardware and increasing efficiency and accuracy, easing future upgrades and also help in simplifying engineering by preventing wiring mistakes.
 We certain this level of uncertainty as relatively certain because the technology is already in uses and because we have seen an increase in demand for advanced technology before.

-Mid-term: 50% of Chemical Process Industry will adopt use the Resistance Temperature Detectors
+Mid-term: 50% of the Chemical Process Industry will adopt the use of Resistance Temperature Detectors

 Time-Frame: 2023

 We predict that by 2023, the technology will be used widely all over the world.
 Also, 50% of the process temperature measurement in chemical process industries in use will be resistance temperature detectors.
-Since by then the technology would have proved on how it works it will an imported in various industries which the technology.
-With the growth in the industry, we will expect the market for the product to have competition.
-By 2023, the demand for technology will be high, that they will be the entry of new companies with the same technologies leading to the market competition of the technology.
+Since by then the technology would have proved how it works, it will an imported into various industries which the technology.
+With the growth in the industry, we expect the market for the product to have competition.
+By 2023, the demand for technology will be high, and there will be the entry of new companies with the same technologies, leading to market competition in the technology.

-We positioned this prediction at being moderately certain due to some potential factors that could halt the advancements.
-Also, by 2023 the resistance temperature detectors will incorporate integrated assemblies to increase effectiveness and efficiency of the process of temperature measurement system.
+We positioned this prediction as being moderately certain due to some potential factors that could halt the advancements.
+Also, by 2023, the resistance temperature detectors will incorporate integrated assemblies to increase the effectiveness and efficiency of the process of the temperature measurement system.

-Mid-term: Achieve 100% accuracy level and use High Accuracy the Resistance Temperature Detectors
+Mid-term: Achieve 100% accuracy level and use High Accuracy of the Resistance Temperature Detectors

 Time-Frame: 2028